what is Average Daily Rate(ADR) in hotel industry?

 This hotel's ADR for the day is $300 per room.

-What is a Good Average Daily rate (ADR)?
+What is a Good Average Daily rate (ADR) in hotel?

 A "good" average daily rate (depends on a variety of criteria, including location, property type, market demand, and competitive environment.